UX Design8 minute read

 Sales Pages

-Sales pages encourage prospects to make immediate purchases.
-They’re advantageous when landing page content is persuasive and prospects are motivated, but it’s worth noting that information is best revealed in layers.
-People tend to ignore details they aren’t looking for.
+Sales pages encourage immediate purchases.
+They’re advantageous when the landing page content is persuasive and prospects feel motivated to buy.

-There’s no fail-proof landing page formula.
+That said, there’s no fail-safe formula for optimizing landing pages.
 Products are nuanced, as are the people who buy them.
-Compelling imagery and copy are essential, but they won’t meet their conversion potential if implemented poorly.
-Landing page best practices help designers frame content to illuminate value and show how products fulfill prospects’ needs and desires.
+Compelling imagery and copy are essential but won’t meet their conversion potential if implemented poorly.

 Download a PDF version of this infographic.